Very quick summary of How I Compose Music for a Song

 Here we go:

-Step 1) Using a drum machine or live drums, create or choose a rhythm, and its timing and speed, which clearly communicates the message and emotion of your song so well that when re-listening to it, it re-inspires and emotionally captivates you to add in some more of your create so it feels more your own.
+Step 1) Using a drum machine or live drums, create or choose a • rhythm which clearly communicates the message and emotion of your song so well that when re-listening to it, it re-inspires and emotionally captivates you to add in some more of your create so it feels more your own.

-Step 2) Now create and record a melody using an instrument of your choice on top of the rhythm you just created.
+Step 2) Compose and record a melody using an instrument of your choice, if not already done, on top of the rhythm you just created and recorded.
 When re-listening to it all, it should now re-inspire and emotionally captivate you to add in some more create so it feels more your own, and, you will probably start seeing more clearly how to complete your song.

 After recording each instrument or voice, re-listen to it as an objective listener, and ensure you feel the song and its message re-inspire and emotionally captivate you into adding in some more create so it now feels even more your own.